-The first three graphs below show the weekly historical performance of each Underlying Currency from January 3, 2003 through February 22, 2008, expressed in terms of the standard market quoting convention as shown on Bloomberg Financial Markets (for the Pound Sterling and the Euro, the amount of U.S. dollars that can be exchanged for one unit of the applicable Underlying Currency, and for the Japanese Yen, the amount of Japanese Yen that can be exchanged for one U.S. dollar, which we refer to in this term sheet as the exchange rate).
-The exchange rates for the Pound Sterling, the Euro and the Japanese Yen at approximately 11:00 am, New York City time on February 28, 2008 were 1.98975, 1.51785 and 105.7850, respectively.
+The first three graphs on the following page show the weekly historical performance of each Underlying Currency from January 3, 2003 through April 25, 2008, expressed in terms of the standard market quoting convention for the Pound Sterling and the Euro as shown on Bloomberg Financial Markets (for each of the Pound Sterling and the Euro, the amount of U.S. dollars that can be exchanged for one unit of the applicable Underlying Currency, which we refer to as the "exchange rate") and for the Japanese Yen, expressed in terms of the "spot rate," which is an amount equal to one divided by the amount of Japanese Yen that can be exchanged for one U.S. dollar.
+The spot rates displayed in the graph on the following page for the Japanese Yen are not expressed in terms of the standard market quoting convention.
+For the avoidance of doubt, the standard market quoting convention for expressing the exchange rate of the Japanese Yen relative to the U.S. dollar is expressed as an amount of Japanese Yen per one U.S. dollar.
+The exchange rates for the Pound Sterling, the Euro and the Japanese Yen at approximately 11:00 am, New York City time on April 29, 2008 were 1.97135, 1.5608 and 103.365, respectively.